ktut/classsizeschool/README.md

 - **Build Your List**: Add schools to your personal list via checkbox in the popup
 - **Auto-Save**: Your school list automatically saves to browser localStorage
 - **Clear All**: Quickly clear your entire school list with one click
-- **State Change Protection**: Confirmation dialog prevents accidental loss of your list when changing states
+- **Area Change Protection**: Confirmation dialog prevents accidental loss of your list when changing metro areas
 - **Real Estate Search**: Generate search links for Redfin, Zillow, or Compass covering the area around your selected schools
 - **Mobile Optimized**: Responsive design with compact view for mobile devices